CDTgithub/DigitalServiceOpportunities/readme.md

 [Join our mailing list](http://eepurl.com/csUbhb) to get updates about new opportunities and positions.

 * * *
-## Technology Executive opportunities
+## Executive opportunities

 These opportunities are on-site in the Sacramento region and are appointed by, and server at the pleasure of, the Governor.

 ### 1. Chief Technology Officer

 * serve nearly 40 million Californians through efficient, secure, and reliabile technology services
-* ensure the efficiency, security, and reliability of technology services that serve nearly 40 million Californians
+* lead the state's strategy for technology services
 * set standards for technology to enable government agencies to meet user needs
 * implement policy in support of the state’s agile, cloud, and open source initiatives
 * promote innovation and agility in the delivery of government services